top of page

 “Not AI-generated, AI-dictated” is the most pretentious dodge since “it’s not a lie, it’s a vibe.”
 If you’re going to borrow the engine, own the horsepower.
 Almost laughable considering my experience."

-Unable to respond, I thought maybe I should make some things clear.
-There was art before AI, the newest form of creation to enter the realm.
+Unable to respond directly, I thought maybe I should make some things clear.
+There was art before AI, the newest form of digital creation to enter the realm.
 The short-sightedness of the writer implied they were a newbie, not by age but by insight.
-And yes, many artists and I use AI in our work.
+Many artists and I use AI in our work.
 It is another tool in the arsenal that includes Photoshop, Topaz, and numerous other applications.
 Terminology often changes, but a name change does not change the artist; it better defines them.
+But by far that is not where new age began.
 A Matter of Terms

 This brings me to a particular issue I have with the terms people use to define art created with computers.
-For context: I bought my first computer in the mid-1980s, and by the year 2000, I was already referring to my work as Computer-Evolved Art.
+For context: I bought my first computer in the mid-1980s, and by the year 1999, I was already referring to my work as Computer-Evolved Art.
 This wasn’t a gimmick.
-It grew from my history.
+It grew from the history of my use of computers and what I thought to be most appropriate.

 Historical Background

 The presence of the computer in art did not begin with personal machines but with specialized devices.
 In 1961, Desmond Paul Henry constructed the Electromechanical Drawing Machine by adapting a World War II bombsight computer into a tool for image-making.
 By the mid-1960s, most of those producing art with computers were engineers and scientists.
-They were not “artists” in the traditional sense but people with access to expensive, highly technical systems.
+They were not “artists” in the traditional sense but people with access to expensive, highly technical computer systems. and the work was truly program

-This was before the falling costs of mass-market personal computers in the mid-1970s.
+This was before the falling costs of mass-market personal computers in the mid to late 1970s.
 At that stage, the machines required floppy disks to boot, offered only an “A” drive, and had no permanent internal storage.

 The next major threshold came in the 1980s.
 Although Windows 1. appeared in 1985, it was the emergence of a usable graphical interface that made computers accessible for creative work.
 Windows 3.0, released in the early 1990s, signaled that shift.
 Equally important were the tools that followed.
 Adobe’s Illustrator and Photoshop, first written by brothers Thomas and John Knoll in 1990 for the Macintosh, were converted to DOS/Windows by 1993.
 For the first time, an artist could shape images with software rather than code, making the computer not just a calculating device but a studio in itself.
 By then, the label most often applied to this practice was “computer art.”